dstackai/dstack/docs/docs/index.md

 # Quickstart

-`dstack` is an open-source toolkit for running LLM workloads across any clouds, offering a cost-efficient and user-friendly interface for training, inference, and development
+`dstack` is an open-source toolkit for orchestrating LLM workloads in any cloud.
+It provides a cloud-agnostic interface for training, fine-tuning, inference, and development of LLMs.

 ## Installation